wasmi-labs/wasmi/crates/cli/README.md

 cargo build --release --package wasmi_cli
 ```

-The resulting binary will be located at `target/release/wasmi` (from the root of the git repository).
+The resulting binary will be located at `target/release/wasmi` from the root of the git repository.

 Alternatively, build and install the `wasmi` binary from the latest release on `crates.io`: